AzMoo/django-okta-auth/README.md

 _str_.
 The scopes requested from the OpenID Authorization server.
 At the very least this needs to be `"openid profile email"` but if you want to use refresh tokens you will need `"openid profile email offline_access"`.
 This is the default.

 If you want Okta to manage your groups then you should also include `groups` in your scopes.
+In that case, make sure your authorization server has the `groups` scope enabled.
+You can do so by navigating to `Security/API/Authorization Servers`, editing the default server, and adding the `groups` scope.

 **_REDIRECT_URI_**